shipwright-io/website/content/en/docs/api/buildrun.md

 The `BuildRun` definition supports the following fields:

 - Required:
-  - [`apiVersion`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Specifies the API version, for example `shipwright.io/v1alpha1`.
+  - [`apiVersion`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - The API version.
+For example, `shipwright.io/v1alpha1`.
-  - [`kind`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Specifies the Kind type, for example `BuildRun`.
+  - [`kind`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - The Kind type.
+For example, `BuildRun`.
-  - [`metadata`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Metadata that identify the CRD instance, for example the name of the `BuildRun`.
+  - [`metadata`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Metadata that identify the CRD instance.
+For example, the name of the `BuildRun`.
   - `spec.buildRef` - Specifies an existing `Build` resource instance to use.

 - Optional:
-  - `spec.serviceAccount` - Refers to the SA to use when building the image. (_defaults to the `default` SA_)
+  - `spec.serviceAccount` - The SA to use when building the image. (_defaults to the `default` SA_)
   - `spec.timeout` - Defines a custom timeout.
-The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example `5m`.
+The value must be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration).
+For example, `5m`.
 The value overwrites the value that is defined in the `Build`.
-  - `spec.output.image` - Refers to a custom location where the generated image would be pushed.
-The value will overwrite the `output.image` value which is defined in `Build`. ( Note: other properties of the output, for example, the credentials cannot be specified in the buildRun spec. )
+  - `spec.output.image` - Refers to a custom location where the generated image is pushed.
+The value will overwrite the `output.image` value which is defined in `Build`.
+(Note: other properties of the output, such as the credentials, cannot be specified in the `buildRun` spec.)
   - `spec.output.credentials.name` - Reference an existing secret to get access to the container registry.
 This secret will be added to the service account along with the ones requested by the `Build`.

 ### Defining the BuildRef

-A `BuildRun` resource can reference a `Build` resource, that indicates what image to build.
+A `BuildRun` resource can reference a `Build` resource that indicates what image to build.
 For example:

 ```yaml
 apiVersion: shipwright.io/v1alpha1